fluidex/fluidex.github.io/content/posts/fluidex-architecture/index.en.md

 The persistence of the global state is achieved by periodical dumps and operation logs.
 By periodical process [forks](https://en.wikipedia.org/wiki/Fork_(system_call)), which has lower latency than "stop-world" and than "deep-copy", the new child process persists the global state.
 In addition, all user requests are persisted into the database in batches (otherwise leading to heavy database pressure) as operation logs.
 The combination of the two persistence mechanisms ensures that if the system suddenly goes down, the system state can be quickly recovered.

-The calculation of market quotation is completed through TimescaleDB time series database.
-Completed transactions are counted by buckets at predetermined time intervals in TimescaleDB to generate K-line.
+High, low, open, close and volume are queried from TimescaleDB, a time series database, to generate K-line.

 ### Rollup State Manager

-In the ZK Rollup system, the contract on the chain only needs to store the Merkle root of the global state instead of complete system state information.
+In a ZK-Rollup system, the smart contract only needs to store the Merkle root of the global state instead of complete system state information.
 The maintenance of the Merkle tree is carried out by the Rollup State Manager under the chain.
 Rollup State Manager receives each completed transaction from the message queue and updates it on the Merkle tree.
 For multiple transactions, L2 Blocks are generated in batches.

 Rollup will periodically dump checkpoints which contain the offset of the message queue.
 When the service restarts, the system will load the state of Merkle tree from the last checkpoint, seek the corresponding offset in the message queue of the last state, and reprocess the transactions in the message queue.